-AY2021-22.
-The table shows the percentage of students scoring 2 (accomplished) or 3 (exemplary) 2021?22 BSEE Assessment Report 29 in each performance criteria.
+Figure 4 presents a summary of all assessment results collected between AY 2020-21 to the present AY2022-23.
+The table shows the percentage of students scoring 2 (accomplished) or 3 (exemplary) in each performance criteria.
 These results combine the total number of students assessed within the year from all campus locations.

-Figure 3 presents a summary of all assessment results collected between AY 2019-20 to present.
 The objective set by the BSEET faculty is to have at least 80% of the students perform at the level of accomplished or exemplary in all performance criteria of the assessed outcomes.
 Because of the low sample size, combining data collected over a number of years provides a more accurate view and better allows for historical perspective, general, inferences and conclusions.
 The objective set by the EERE department is to have at least 80% of the students perform at the level of accomplished or exemplary in all performance criteria.
 On the far right column, we present the percentage of the total collected data which attained at least 80%.